ncdcommunity/Node-red-with-IoT-Long-Range-Vibration-and-Temperature-Sensor/README.md

 These nodes for the wireless sensors output a msg object with all of the same information as the Wireless Gateway node, just in a slightly different format, the Sensor Data itself is sent in the msg.payload, which is what most nodes use to interact with the msg itself.

-- **Grab a “split” node from the palette, and place it to the right of the Temp/Hum node.**
+- **Grab a “split” node from the palette, and place it to the right of the Vib/Temp node.**
 ![alt tag](https://github.com/rjrajbir/Node-red-with-Temperature-and-Vibration-Sensor/blob/master/Split_node_step1.JPG)

 - **double click and check the box under Object that says “Copy key to”, this will split the msg into multiple objects, one for each property in the payload, and set the topics for those new msgs to the property names.**

 ![alt tag](https://github.com/rjrajbir/Node-red-with-Temperature-and-Vibration-Sensor/blob/master/Split_node_step2.JPG)

-- **Now add a “switch” node, this will allow us to send each msg to a specific part of the flow, one to handle RMS, and one Max,one to Min,one to temperature.**
+- **Now add a “switch” node, this will allow us to send each msg to a specific part of the flow, one to handle RMS, and one to Max,one to Min and one to temperature.**
 ![alt tag](https://github.com/rjrajbir/Node-red-with-Temperature-and-Vibration-Sensor/blob/master/Switch_node_step1.JPG)

 - **In the first field change “payload” to “topic”, Click on the “==” and select “matches regex”, in the field next to it type “rms_.*”, this means “match a string that contains rms_ followed by any character (.) as many characters as are available (*).**